 What are the best binoculars out there today?
-Well, if you've clicked on this article, the chances are you're asking the same questions, and want to know what makes a good pair.
+Well, if you've clicked on this article, the chances are you're asking the same question as us and want to know what makes a good selection.

-On the point of lens size, a larger lens size can make the things you see sharper and clearer, especially in low light, which is handy for stargazing.
+And on the point of lens size; a larger lens can make the things you see sharper and clearer, especially in low light, which is handy for stargazing.

-Do note though, a bigger lens can make the binoculars a little bit bulkier, so it's a case of weighing up whether you want a larger lens or a more compact pair.
-You can read more about the impact of objective lens size on brightness right here.
+Do note though, a bigger lens can make the binoculars a little bit bulkier, so it's a case of weighing up whether you want clearer sights or something more portable that is easier to carry around.

-Of course, price is also a key thing to consider.
-If you're just getting started, we'd say to go for more of an affordable pair, whilst of course, if you're more of an enthusiast, it's worth spending extra so you can get the best image quality possible.
+But, of course, if you're more of an enthusiast, it's definitely worth spending a bit extra so you can get the best image quality possible.

 With all that in mind, we’ve selected these binoculars based on their features, reviews, and other general points, that we think make them worth considering, plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.